Links on SoundGuys may earn us a commission. Learn more.

 What Bluetooth codecs does the Jabra Elite 4 Active support?

 The Jabra Elite 4 Active supports Bluetooth 5.2 with aptX and SBC.
-This varies slightly from some of Jabra’s other true wireless earbud offerings, which have AAC instead of aptX.
+This varies slightly from some of Jabra’s other true wireless earbud offerings, which often have AAC instead of aptX.
 In general, AAC offers better streaming quality on Apple devices, while aptX provides high-quality streaming on Android devices.
-SBC still works fine on iPhone’s and I don’t experience any connection problems, you just won’t be getting the highest-fidelity streaming quality possible.
+SBC still works fine with an iPhone, and I don’t experience any connection problems, but it seems the Elite 4 Active is targeted at Android users primarily.

-How well does the Jabra Elite 4 Active block out noise?
+How well does the Jabra Elite 4 Active cancel out noise?

-ANC performance is quite good for earbuds in this price category.
-Sure, the Jabra Elite 4 Active doesn’t block out noise as well as the Sony WF-1000XM4 or Bose QuietComfort Earbuds, but these earbuds still provide a noticeable amount of attenuation to surrounding noise.
+ANC performance is okay for earbuds in this price category.
+Sure, the Jabra Elite 4 Active doesn’t block out noise, as well as the Sony WF-1000XM4 or Bose QuietComfort Earbuds, but these earbuds still provide a noticeable amount of attenuation to surrounding noise.
+What’s unusual is that the ANC targets noises between 100Hz and 4kHz, with not terribly much below 100Hz.
+Typically, ANC works on low-frequency noises, so those really bassy drones will receive little attenuation here.
+On the other hand, some of the more midrange and high-pitched noises will gain adequate filtering out.

 How does the Jabra Elite 4 Active sound?

 Out of the box, the Jabra Elite 4 Active has a similar sound to many other consumer earbuds.
 There’s no significant under or over-emphasis of frequencies across the audible range, and the frequency response roughly follows our target consumer curve.
+You ought to hear the majority of your music very well and without exaggerations.
 If you don’t like the sound of the earbuds, it’s easy enough to change the EQ preset or make your own using the custom five-band equalizer in the Sound+ app.

 Lows, mids, and highs

 In the chart above, the frequency response starts to taper off below 50Hz; this is at the very edge of the human hearing range and likely won’t be noticeable to most people.
-From 50-100Hz there’s a slight emphasis in sub-bass notes, which gives extra intensity to the 808 bass line in Cigarettes by Juice WRLD.
+From 50-100Hz, there’s a slight emphasis on sub-bass notes (relative to the other frequencies), which gives extra intensity to the 808 bass line in Cigarettes by Juice WRLD.

 The earbuds under-emphasize mid-range frequencies from 200-700Hz by a couple of decibels.
 This is where the fundamental frequencies of most musical notes live, so vocals in tracks such as Kiss Me More by Doja Cat sound a bit quieter than they should.